whowell1/whowell1github.io/content/en/blog/Container_Securit_official.md

 docker run -v /etc:/etc --name sensitive_container -d nginx
 ```

+- in this commandline, it mounts the host's etc directory to the container's etc directory.
+In Docker, the directory to the host comes first, then the directory of container.

 **Potential Detections for the Techniques Outlined**

 The easiest way to detect for the aforementioned container security vulerablities is to look for those commands  in the enironment.

-- To look for exposed Docker Sockets look for files like yml or command lines that contain
+- To look for exposed Docker Socket look for files like yml or command lines that contain

 ```bash
 /var/run/docker.sock